 1. Keep Away

 I wasn’t really into picking flowers to bring indoors when my kiddos were small, even though our duplex was surrounded by azaleas.
 It just never occurred to me.
-As they grew older and our baby proofed home began to bore me, I started to bring in a few chachkis and flowers to display up high, on the mantle or dining table, where little fingers couldn’t get to them.
+As they grew older and our baby proofed home began to feel stark, I started to bring in a few chachkis and flowers to display up high, on the mantle or dining table, where little fingers couldn’t get to them.

 A hanging jar works great in households with little people and pets.
 Just tie a piece of hemp string around a jar and then loop another piece around to make a holder.
 I love, love this look and there’s no stress worrying about it getting knocked over.
 Babies, pets, and flowers can all live together harmoniously under one roof.
 Ahh.

 I often don’t have enough of one type of bloom to fill a vase, especially a big galvanized bucket like the one below.
 So I like to just mix together whatever I have.
 This bouquet is grouped together in two sections by color.

 It’s also fun to add a trailing vine — our garden is never growing short on ivy.
 It softens up the look and adds a fresh spring green.
 Our garden has daffodils, azaleas, peonies, roses, hydrangeas, and herbs.
 We planted tulips last year and more peonies this year with no success, bummer.
 So while I’m waiting on more variety, we can’t rush a garden to grow.
 I like to try to reinvent the same blooms in different arrangements each year.